 Open day at the Riksbank, 22 September

-On Saturday, 22 September 2018, the Riksbank celebrated its 350th birthday by opening the doors of its head office in Stockholm to the general public.
+Press release On Saturday, 22 September 2018, the world’s oldest central bank, the Riksbank is celebrating its 350th birthday and opening the doors of its head office in Stockholm to the general public.

 On 22 September 1668, the Bank of the Estates of the Realm was founded, which later changed its name to Sveriges Riksbank.
-Exactly 350 years after the bank was founded, the Riksbank held an open day at Brunkebergstorg in Stockholm.
+Exactly 350 years after the bank was founded, the Riksbank will hold an open day at Brunkebergstorg in Stockholm.
+For the first time, the general public will have the chance to see gold bars from the Riksbank's gold reserves.